 - Something catch your eye on a country drive?
 Stop the car to see more.

 - Too rainy, cold, windy to do that today?
 Go anyway and see what happens.

 - Like yoga?
 Try paddleboard yoga or aerial yoga.

 - Kids climbing the furniture?
 Try indoor rock climbing or bouldering or go on a hunt for the best climbing trees in your neighbourhood.

 - You all like to swim and bike?
 Sign up for a family triathlon.

-Last winter I dragged my family across frozen ice after a really, really cold snap.
+Last winter, I dragged my family across some ice after a really, really cold snap.
 My kids thought my idea sounded too cold, and my husband thought I was crazy, but we had the most fun discovering the ice that had frozen crystal clear, super smooth, and unbelievably slippery.